JermYeWorm/Hemo-Monitoring-Wearable/README.md

 # Hemodynamic Health Monitoring Wearable Platform
 This device is an open-source, programmable, highly-integrated wearable platform capable of simultaneously measuring multiple hemodynamic biosignals.
 The goal is to enable real time processing by integrating both analog front end and edge ML, before wireless transmit.
+Our most recent paper can be found [here](https://doi.org/10.1109/MWSCAS60917.2024.10658959).
+<br><br>
 The current revision is electrical bioimpedance (EBI), electrocardiogram (ECG), and photoplethysmography (PPG) bio-monitoring enabled, and contains an onboard microprocessor and BLE transmit module.
 <br><br>
 The ongoing work on this project is with the Shah lab at the University of Maryland, College Park.
 <br><br>